 I was sitting across the table from one Australia’s top surgeons who operates on hundreds of patients every year who have inadvertently self-harmed through the use of various legal drugs.
 He expressed that he would prefer such drugs to be banned.
-But then he qualified his lament with, “Well, we know Prohibition doesn’t work.”
+But then he qualified his lament with, “Well, we know prohibition doesn’t work.”
 Interestingly, one of Tasmania’s top radio talk-show hosts said, just days earlier, the exact same thing when he was discussing the effects of these same legal drugs on our State’s health system.
-And just the other day a politician responded to a journalist’s question about the icreasing damage alcohol and tobacco are inflicting by repeating the mantra.
+And just the other day a politician responded to a journalist’s question about the increasing damage alcohol and tobacco are inflicting by repeating the mantra.
 But since I was not absent when the surgeon said it, I interrupted him and said politely, “That’s not true!”
 Here’s why I said it…

 THE REALITY OF CURRENT PROHIBITIONS

 Most people have been conditioned into thinking that the American “experiment” with Prohibition of alcohol in the 1920s is the only historic example of Prohibition.
 Secondly, most people have been conditioned to regard that “experiment” as a complete failure.
 Thirdly, most people have been told that the reason it was a failure was because it failed to stop certain kinds of behaviour.
 Both of these conditioned reactions to Prohibition deserve to be challenged.

 The American Prohibition of Alcohol, 1920-1933, was introduced for much broader reasons than merely curbing its consumption-